-We are pleased to announce the 4th Student Saturday on November 17, 2012 at the 111th AAA Annual Meeting in San Francisco!
+We are pleased to announce the 5th Annual Student Saturday on November 23, 2013 at the 112th AAA Annual Meeting in Chicago!

-4th Annual Graduate School Fair from 10am-2pm in the Grand Ballroom
+5th Annual Graduate School Fair from 10am-2pm in the Chicago Hilton Salon C - Exhibit Hall

-Trivia (with great prizes!) at the Graduate School Fair
+Trivia (with great prizes!) and free snacks (!!!) at the Graduate School Fair

 Sessions, workshops, roundtables, poster sessions, and film screenings of particular interest to students